GuzhengAlive/gza-rebuild/site/content/buy-used-guzheng/_index.md

       Factor that effort and cost in to your price negotiations.
   - heading: Damage and Cracks
+    lightbox:
+      - caption: >-
+          The instrument was dropped, breaking off its tail ornament.
+While reattaching is simple, making it look good is not.
+Visual, does not impact sound.
+        image: /img/broken tail ornament.jpg
+        target: BrokenTail
+      - caption: >-
+          Crack running the length of the backboard, likely due to improperly-treated wood either before or after assembly.
+Visual and structural; expected to affect sound quality.
+        image: /img/cracked backboard.jpg
+        target: CrackedBack
+      - caption: >-
+          Indentation pushed into the soundboard; likely caused by an object of excessive hardness dropped or pressed into it.
+Indentation does not go completely through the soundboard.
+Visual and structural; may affect sound quality.
+        image: /img/bite mark.jpg
+        target: BiteMark
+      - caption: >-
+          Glue seam separating at head bridge, visible as the light line between the darker wood and soundboard.
+Instrument buzzes when playing; the soundboard is able to vibrate into the frame.
+Structural and affects sound quality.
+        image: /img/seperating glue seam.jpg
+        target: GlueSeam
+      - caption: >-
+          Non-critical cracking in head compartment.
+Not unexpected; can be repaired relatively simply.
+Shouldn’t affect sound quality.
+        image: /img/cracking head compartment.jpg
+        target: CrackedHead
+      - caption: >-
+          Crack running through the artwork on a head compartment.
+Shouldn’t affect sound quality but could affect artistic appeal.
+        image: /img/cracking panel.jpg
+        target: CrackedPanel
+      - caption: >-
+          Cracking through knots used in the sideboard.
+Shouldn’t affect sound but does affect artistic appeal.
+        image: /img/cracking knot.jpg
+        target: CrackedKnot
+      - caption: >-
+          Non-critical cracking in tail, right side of picture.
+Shouldn’t affect sound quality.
+        image: /img/cracking tail.jpg
+        target: CrackedTail
     text: >-
       Impact: Lowers the price due to lower artistic value, lower sound quality, and decreased performance lifespan.
 May not be repairable.